 How to Build a Porch Swing Out of a Door

 A porch swing doesn’t have to cost a fortune.
-Learn how to build one using basic 2x4s and an old door.
+This simple DIY porch swing project uses basic 2x4s and an old door.

 - pneumatic nail gun